panosadamop/algoliapoc/README.md

 This application is made for two reasons:

 - end to end tests
-- code that can be reused on a regular InstantSearch project
+- code that can be reused on the actual Kotsovolos - Algolia implementation

-This means that some of the setup won't work out of the box on every machine.
-This requires that you:

-- use a UNIX system (like Mac or Linux)
-- build the library before starting this example:

 ```sh
 yarn install && yarn build && (cd examples/e-commerce/ && yarn start)
 ```

-Alternatively to that, you can remove the `alias` in package.json for `instantsearch.js` to `../../`